ailswan/ailswan.github.io/_essays/python-note.md

 - `s.isupper()`: Check if all cased characters in the string are uppercase.
 - `s.isspace()`: Check if all characters in the string are whitespace.
 - `s.count(sub)`: Return the number of non-overlapping occurrences of substring sub in the string.
+- `s.join(iterable)`: Join the elements of an iterable (e.g., a list) into a string, with the string s acting as a delimiter between each pair of adjacent elements.

 ### **List Methods**: